 Hepatitis C, caused by the hepatitis C virus (HCV), is recognized by the Social Security Administration (SSA) as a qualifying condition for receiving Social Security Disability Insurance (SSDI) benefits or Supplemental Security Income (SSI) benefits.
-However, the SSA evaluates each case individually to determine whether or not the effects or the treatments would preclude you from doing any kind of work for a period of at least twelve months.
+However, the SSA evaluates each case individually to determine whether or not the effects of Hepatitis C or the treatments would preclude you from doing any kind of work for a period of at least twelve months.

 While a hepatitis C infection is often asymptomatic, once established, chronic infection can progress to scarring of the liver (fibrosis) and advanced scarring (cirrhosis), leading to a variety of symptoms including fatigue, flu-like symptoms, joint pains, abdominal pain, itching, sleep disturbances, jaundice, appetite changes, nausea, and depression.
 These symptoms can prevent normal work functions to be performed.